 “We battle for the living community, in order to rescue the soul and the personality.
 In us lives the spirit of all the great people who, wherever they were, were against the rule of the masses.”

-- Ernst Julius Jung, Die Herrschaft der Minderwertigen, 1930
+- Edgar Julius Jung, Die Herrschaft der Minderwertigen, 1930

 Release: Au crépuscule de l’espérance (album)

 Original Dutch text and English translation by Degtyarov

 A ray of light through an ashen sky

 The reason that I have never labelled myself as a metalhead is that both the musical genre and the ‘scene’ that surrounds it are riddled with so many clichés, kitsch and bad taste, that identification with these uncultivated hordes is out of the question for any sane human-being.
 While ‘members’ of this sub culture like to uphold the pretence of leading an alternative lifestyle, sheepish behaviour and ignorance prevail no less in these circles than they would at the meeting of a random boyband fanclub (as I already proved once through biological analysis in this article).
 The subgenre of black metal, too, has among its ranks a fair share of – excusez le mot – posers and wannabees, whose entire originality consists of the design of their childish corpsepaint.
 However, in exceptional cases, certain bands rise to the occasion and prove that black metal can be the musical and aesthetic revolt that it is so often proclaimed to be.